Under Armour Inc (UAA) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Under Armour Inc (UAA) is $9.90, which is $2.64 above the current market price.
-The public float for UAA is 188.31M, and currently, short sellers hold a 7.77% ratio of that float.
-The average trading volume of UAA on November 06, 2023 was 6.52M shares.
+The average price point forecasted by analysts for Under Armour Inc (UAA) is $9.79, which is $2.41 above the current market price.
+The public float for UAA is 188.31M, and currently, short sellers hold a 7.89% ratio of that floaft.
+The average trading volume of UAA on November 13, 2023 was 6.54M shares.

 UAA’s Market Performance

-The stock of Under Armour Inc (UAA) has seen a 10.50% increase in the past week, with a 9.83% rise in the past month, and a -5.96% fall in the past quarter.
-The volatility ratio for the week is 3.29%, and the volatility levels for the past 30 days are at 3.95% for UAA.
-The simple moving average for the past 20 days is 4.24% for UAA’s stock, with a -12.64% simple moving average for the past 200 days.
+The stock of Under Armour Inc (UAA) has seen a 1.65% increase in the past week, with a 11.48% rise in the past month, and a -6.70% fall in the past quarter.
+The volatility ratio for the week is 5.55%, and the volatility levels for the past 30 days are at 4.47% for UAA.
+The simple moving average for the last 20 days is 3.89% for UAA’s stock, with a simple moving average of -9.99% for the last 200 days.

 Analysts’ Opinion of UAA

-Many brokerage firms have already submitted their reports for UAA stocks, with Wells Fargo repeating the rating for UAA by listing it as a “Equal Weight.”
-The predicted price for UAA in the upcoming period, according to Wells Fargo is $8 based on the research report published on June 23, 2023 of the current year 2023.
+Many brokerage firms have already submitted their reports for UAA stocks, with Evercore ISI repeating the rating for UAA by listing it as a “In-line.”
+The predicted price for UAA in the upcoming period, according to Evercore ISI is $8 based on the research report published on November 07, 2023 of the current year 2023.

-After a stumble in the market that brought UAA to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -44.35% of loss for the given period.

-Volatility was left at 3.95%, however, over the last 30 days, the volatility rate increased by 3.29%, as shares surge +8.68% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.97% upper at present.
+Volatility was left at 4.47%, however, over the last 30 days, the volatility rate increased by 5.55%, as shares surge +11.65% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.40% lower at present.

 Insider Trading